-I never thought about considering the fact that one ear works better for processing music than the other does.
-It seems that when I put my headphones in when I'm in the studio singing, mixing, and mastering, both of my ears are doing the same amount of work.
+I never considered the fact that one ear works better for processing music than the other does.
+It seems that when I put my headphones in while I'm in the studio singing, mixing, and mastering, both of my ears are doing the same amount of work.

-"The difference between the two ears is not only attributable to a different performance of the ears per se (which has been nonetheless documented in previous work), but to preferential processing by the left and right hemispheres, which are wired more strongly with the contralateral ears," Tommasi said in an interview with LiveScience.
+"The difference between the two ears is not only attributable to a different performance of the ears per se (which has been nonetheless documented in previous work), but to preferential processing by the left and right hemispheres," Tommasi said in an interview with LiveScience.

 The studies showed that people often prefer their right ear to receive verbal communication most effectively, while their left ear can pick up more non-social and musical cues.

 Funny enough, this points to the fact that the brain and ears are working asymmetrically since the left side of the brain and the right ear work together to process communication and logic, while the right hemisphere and left ear may be working together for non-verbal cues.

 While research points to the left ear processing musical ideas better, you may find that you still prefer listening to music in your right ear if you tend to focus more on the lyrics rather than the melodic flow of a song.

 According to Dr. Chris Smith from The Naked Scientist:

 "If you feed in language - and your music has got lots of spoken words in it - into the right ear, most of it is getting presented to your left brain, which is where your language center is, so therefore, it's preferable to listen via that route."